uzakotim/uzakotim/README.md

 - 👋 Hi, I’m Timur Uzakov
 - 👀 I’m interested in Robotics
-- 🌱 I’m currently learning Test-Driven Development in Embedded Systems (testogram.eu)
+- 🌱 I’m currently learning Test-Driven Development (testogram.eu)
-- 🧙🏼‍♂️ I’m looking to work on C++, Python and embedded projects
+- 🧙🏼‍♂️ I’m looking to work on C++, Python projects
 - 📫 How to reach me : timauzakov@gmail.com
 <!---
 uzakotim/uzakotim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.